odennav/icinga-monitoring-alerting-system/README.md

 ## Setup LAMP Stack in Central Server

-A LAMP stack is a bundle of four different software technologies used to build websites and web applications.
+LAMP stack is a bundle of four different software technologies used to build websites and web applications.

-LAMP is an acronym for the operating system(Linux), web server(Apache), database server(MariaDB) and PHP programming language.
+It's an acronym for the following:

+- Linux

+- Apache Web Server

+- MariaDB

+- PHP programming language.

 Install Apache web server
 ```bash